 CESS is committed to the publication of peer-reviewed work which elevates scholarship in our field.
 We have partnered with CAA to arrange for a CESS members-only subscription discount of 30%.

-CESS members may purchase a hard-copy subscription to CAA for just $71/ year, or $41/ year for students (2019 rates).
+CESS members may purchase a hard-copy subscription to CAA for just $71/ year in 2020.
+Subscriptions can be taken out as part of the membership process.

 Brill publishes CAA in affiliation with the Central Asia Program at the Elliott School of International Affairs, George Washington University (Washington D.C.).
 Please visit the journal’s site to view the most recent issue’s contents, submission guidelines, and historical volumes.
 A full list of the journal’s Editorial Board may be viewed there as well.
 Dr. Marlene Laruelle (George Washington University)– a CESS member– serves as the journal’s Editor-in-Chief.